andcorduri/GBD_MUnCH/README.txt

 generates an initial guess for fitting the MSD with an analytic function.
 This is used in MUnCH.py when performing the data analysis.

+UPDATES:

-A new version of the MUnCH python code (MUnCH_numba.py) has been added that uses the Numba JIT compiler.
+October 14 2022: A new version of the MUnCH python code (MUnCH_numba.py) has been added that uses the Numba JIT compiler.
 This version is much faster than the uncompiled version.

-A new version of the MUnCH python code (MUnCH_LF.py) has been added that works well with very large data files that can not be loaded all at once.
+January 29 2023: A new version of the MUnCH python code (MUnCH_LF.py) has been added that works well with very large data files that can not be loaded all at once.
 It also uses the Numba JIT compiler.

+February 16 2023: A new version of the MUnCH python code (MUnCH_on-the-fly.py) has been added that that generates the bead trajectory in the same python script and calculates the MSD and its uncertaint on-the-fly without storing the raw trajectory data this version also uses the CPU Numba jit compiler.

 A Mathematica Notebook version of the MUnCH script can be found at: https://notebookarchive.org/2022-02-47qzo2x